 MICROSCAPE / SCIENCE PHOTO LIBRARY MICROSCAPE / SCIENCE PHOTO LIBRARY

-Light microscopy of a vein (left) and smaller artery (right).
+Light microscopy of a vein (left) and artery (right).
 Veins have thinner walls than comparable arteries.
-The wall of the artery consists of layers of smooth muscle for vessel constriction and variable amounts of elastic fibres (thin dark blue lines) to maintain vessel shape and size.
-Similar but lesser mounts of elastic components in the vein serve to limit vessel expansion.
-Magnification x400 when printed at 10 cm.
+The wall of the artery consists of layers of smooth muscle for vessel constriction and variable amounts of elastic fibres (thin dark blue line) to maintain vessel shape and size.
+Similar elastic components in veins serve to limit vessel expansion.
+The smaller blood vessels are classified as small venules.
+Magnification x480 when printed at 10 cm.

 Model release not required.
 Property release not required.